Robert L. Read

 We therefore created the VentMon , a device that simply plugs into the airway of a breathing circuit and measures the parameters of an operating ventilator that are carefully controlled by clinicians.
 On May 2nd, we shipped the first 2 VentMons to teams building ventilators to assist with their efforts.
 We also published the Public Invention Respiration Data Standard (PIRDS), as a means for teams world-wide to share data.
 Geoff Mulligan created a data logger that anyone can use (you don’t need a VentMon!) and we used it to make a public, totally free data lake where teams can collaborate by seeing live data traces.
 This uses free, reusable software to make a display similar to what a clinician uses.

-The VentMon project is, like all Public Invention projects, completely free and open, and is even given away free to teams in need.
+The VentMon project is, like all Public Invention projects, completely free and open, and was given away free to teams in need.

 On April 29th, the Mozilla Open Source Software (MOSS) Foundation gave us an additional $20,000 grant, which was used to deliver 20 VentMons free-of-charge to teams all over the world.

 Embedded systems computer programmers, standards writers, publicists, social media specialist